pingbird/flutter-recipes/docs/faq/type-system.md

 4. function types
 5. parameter types

-The most common is interface types, which describe a class with its resolved type arguments.
+The most common is interface types, which describe a class and resolved type arguments.

 `dart:core` contains a bunch of classes with special type properties, I'll cover those below.